 What once started as a Friday afternoon Club, has now blossomed into a fully operational life centre.
 Being situated just a stone’s throw from Church Unlimited White River allows for convenient access to live out the Sinani mission.

 Oakley Hope Centre is situated just past Mkhuhlu, outside of Hazyview.
 The life centre serves 100 children from Monday to Friday.
-This community struggles with finding clinics that are close enough to help them.
-For this reason, we would like to get a mobile clinic service started.
+Many local individuals have been trained at the Rehoboth Foundations for Farming Centre and gardens are beginning to flourish in the area.

 Granite Hill, also known as Madlidlinini, is a very poor community just outside Mbombela, approximately 4km from the N4.
 Church Unlimited Mbombela members, Fabio Lucas and Eugene Wessels planted a church after a need arose to share the gospel in Portuegese.